pshephardiii/coding-challenges/README.md

 ## Challenge 6: plusMinus

 Given an array of integers, calculate the ratios of its elements that are positive, negative, and zero.
 Print decimal value of each fraction on a new line with 6 places after decimal.

+## Challenge 7: staircase

+Write a program that prints a staircase of size n.
+- Its base and height are both equal to n.
+It is drawn using # symbols and spaces.
+The last line is not preceded by space.